mitre/heimdall-legacy/README.md

 	creates a named volume which is symlinked to config/secrets.yml at runtime.
 	If you are deploying this container to a docker swarm please use docker secrets as it is far more secure than a named volume._
-5. Run the following commands in a terminal window from the heimdall source directory:
+5. Run one of the following commands in a terminal window from the heimdall source directory:
-	* `docker-compose run web rake db:create`
+	* `docker-compose run web rake db:reset` *This destroys and rebuilds the db*
-	* `docker-compose run web rake db:migrate
+	* `docker-compose run web rake db:migrate` *This updates the db*
 6. Jump to [Running Docker Container](#running-docker-container)